bottlerocket-os/bottlerocket-control-container/README.md

 # Bottlerocket Control Container

 This is the control container for the [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket) operating system.
-This container runs the [AWS SSM agent](https://github.com/aws/amazon-ssm-agent) that lets you run commands, or start shell sessions, on Bottlerocket instances in EC2.
+This container runs the [AWS SSM Agent](https://github.com/aws/amazon-ssm-agent) that lets you run commands, or start interactive sessions, on Bottlerocket instances in EC2.

 For more information about the control container, including how to use it and how to replace it or remove it from Bottlerocket, please see the [Bottlerocket documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md#control-container).